wellbyt3/audit-process/README.md

 - [ ] Plan on using the existing test suite for my own future tests, OR
 - [ ] Setup my own testing environment.

 A lot of this decision comes down to how much I trust the protocol’s test setup and how complex the deployment and state initialization are.
 If they’re using a bunch of mocks that strip away real complexity, I’ll usually spin up my own environment by forking the actual contracts they interact with.
-[This bug from the Plaza Finance contest on Sherlock](https://github.com/sherlock-audit/2024-12-plaza-finance-judging/issues/835) is a good example — it could've been caught by just running a forked test.
+[This unique Medium from the Plaza Finance contest on Sherlock](https://github.com/sherlock-audit/2024-12-plaza-finance-judging/issues/835) is a good example — it could've been caught by just running a forked test.

 The other factor is time.
 Setting up my own environment is great for understanding how state gets initialized, but it can also eat up hours.
 If the deployment is too complex, it’s sometimes just not worth it.

 ## Part 3: Manual Review
+Now that I've got a high-level overview of the system, I know how I'm going to want to approach the first pass of my manual review.

 ### Happy Pass
-Now that I've got a high-level overview of the system, I know how I'm going to want to approach the first pass of my manual review.

-Open the "Audit Tracker" document and being manually reviewing each contract and entry point.
+Open the "Audit Tracker" doc and being the manual review:

-Notes:
--Always review the constructor / initializers first so I know how state is initialized
+- [ ] Review the constructor / initializers to understand state initialization
+- [ ] Define all state variables.
+If any are non-intuitive, make flashcards for them.
-- For each entry point, make sure to define what input parameter looks like.
-Use the protocol's test to find the "happy path" input values.
+- [ ] For each entry point, define input parameters.
+    - Use the protocol's test to find "happy path" input params.
-- Audit in layers, making sure to write each internal / external call in the Audit Tracker to avoid distraction (create a document showing how to actual do this with some examples).
+    - When a function has many different code paths for different inputs, write them all down but only audit one path at a time.
+- [ ] Audit in layers.
-- Use the following tags:
+- [ ] Use the following tags:
-  - @audit-issue when I find a bug
+    - `@audit-issue`: Use to tag bugs
-  - @audit-check when there's some action item / task I'm assigning myself (e.g. attack ideas, questions I need to answer, etc.)
+    - `@audit-check`: Use to tag action items, tasks, attack ideas, or questions I need to answer.
-  - @audit-info when there's an important piece of information about the code that I need to remember.
+    - `@audit-info`: Use to tag important context about the code that I want to remember for future passes.
-  - @test when I want to test something in the playground or testing environment that will take longer than a minute or two to test.
+    - `@test`: Use to tag portion of the code I want to test or fuzz later.
+If something takes less than 2 minutes to test, do it immediately.
-  - @complex when I notice an area where there's a lot of complexity that is likely to contain bugs.
-I'll usually tag external integrations as @complex as well.
-- When there are many state variables tracking lots of different things or state variables that are unintuitive, memorizing what they represent really helps as you get deeper into a codebase.
-Once I learn what a state variables represents, add the definition to the "Notes" document and then at the end of the day, create spaced repetition flashcards.
+    - `@complex`: Use to tag areas where bugs are likely more common.
+Examples include fees, thresholds, external integration, complex branch logic, etc.
 - When a function has logic to handle many different inputs, pick an input, then go through the function only thinking about that input.
 Repeat this for every input.
 Notate each variation of input in the "Audit Tracker" first, then go through each one by one.
 - Once I finish going through an entry point, go back through, but only identifying when state is updated.
 Log these state updates in the state tracker so I can visually see how state is changing.